huseinovicelma/auction-webapp-huseinovic/README.md

   - Express: Framework for handling API routes.
   - MongoDB: Database to store users, auctions, and bids.

-## Installation
 ### Prerequisites
-Make sure you have Docker and Docker Compose installed on your machine.
+Make sure you have Docker installed on your machine.

 - [Install Docker](https://docs.docker.com/get-docker/)

-### Frontend Installation
+### Installation

 1. Clone the repository:
     ```